Macadamian/Cordova-BlinkUpSample/README.md

 # Pre-requisistes
 An Electric Imp Board development kit.
 For more information on how to obtain a development kit, please visit: https://electricimp.com/docs/gettingstarted/devkits/

-Electric Imp developer account.
-To register for an account, please visit: https://ide.electricimp.com/ BlinkUp SDK and API Key.
+An Electric Imp developer account.
+To register for an account, please visit: https://ide.electricimp.com/

+A BlinkUp SDK and API Key.
 For more information on how to obtain a license, please visit: https://electricimp.com/docs/manufacturing/blinkup_faqs/

 # Project Structure
 Insert Project Structure Discussion here.